This Fact Sheet is not relevant in your region

 If you live and study full time in Scotland the Student Awards Agency for Scotland (SAAS) may pay your tuition fees.

-SAAS use a number of factors to decide how much it will pay, including:
+The SAAS uses a number of factors to decide how much it will pay, including:

 - your age;